Straight to content

 Severe, unaddressed and unremediated human rights violations

-Between 1996 and 2006, over 3,000 people were killed, and 56,000 were displaced from their land around the coal mines in the northern Colombian province of Cesar.
+According to PAX’s 2014 report The Dark Side of Coal(opens in new window) , between 1996 and 2006, over 3,100 people were killed, 240 went missing, and 59,000 were displaced from their land around the coal mines in the northern Colombian province of Cesar.
 The coal mines, operated by US-based Drummond and Swiss-based Glencore, expanded the mines onto the land from which the victims were displaced.

 To this day, victims have not received redress for the injustice done to them, and community members defending their human rights continue to be threatened daily by illegal armed groups.